 Here’s list of some ideas:

-• Stop all negative self-talk.
-Speak to yourself the way you would speak to your Bestie.
+- Stop all negative self-talk.
+Speak to yourself in the same way you would speak to your Bestie.